MicrosoftDocs/windows-itpro-docs/windows/keep-secure/tpm-recommendations.md

 </table>

 ## Chipset options for TPM 2.0
-There are a variety of TPM manufacturers for both discrete and firmware.
+There is a vibrant ecosystem of TPM manufacturers.
 ### Discrete TPM
 <table>
 <colgroup>